Rhoana/bflyVM/README.md

 rm Oracle_VM_VirtualBox_Extension_Pack-5.1.26-117224.vbox-extpack
 ```

-Set the environment variable `HOSTPATH` to a path on your system.
+Set the environment variable `HOSTPATH` to a path on your system:

 ```bash
 HOSTPATH="/your/image/folder/on/your/own/system/"